 Why Focus On Disaster Relief?

 Disasters, conflicts, and calamities displace millions across the globe.
-Effective management of crises, risk reduction and providing relief, therefore, remain of the utmost importance.
+Effective management of crises, risk reduction, and providing relief, therefore, remains of the utmost importance.

 According to the United Nations, “sudden-onset disasters, such as earthquakes, tsunamis, floods, and tropical cyclones, are likely to displace nearly 14 million people worldwide each year”.

 Unless disaster risk is managed better, homelessness among people in the world’s most disaster-prone countries is predicted to continue rising, said a UN report published in 2017.

 A 2017 study conducted by the Internal Displacement Monitoring Centre of the Norwegian Refugee Council and the UN Office for Disaster Risk Reduction (UNISDR) assessed 207 countries to arrive at the fact that 8 of 10 countries with the highest risk of future displacement and loss of housing are in South and Southeast Asia.